bcbrown/bookreviews/2017/README.md

 as valuable as the rest of the book combined.
 I can recommend this book to anyone looking to increase their technical mastery of a skill, from software development to logging to knitting.

+### Deaths End
+The finale to the trilogy started by Three Body Problem.
+It starts very strong, but somewhat peters out, which is a shame because the scope and scale of the book keep increasing into the vastness of possibilities of the universe.

 ### Behind Closed Doors
 Worth reading, but not highly recommended, a book on technical management